 - 1 Choose File > Close.
 Don't save any changes. - 2 Choose File > Open, navigate to the Lesson04 folder, and open the file ContinentalDrift.wav.
-Don't start playback yet. - 3 Click the right arrow of an effect's insert, and choose Stereo Imagery > Center Channel Extractor. - 4 Call up the preset Vocal Remove.
+Don't start playback yet. - 3 Click an effect insert's right arrow, and choose Stereo Imagery > Center Channel Extractor. - 4 Load the preset Vocal Remove.
 Start playback around 32 seconds.
-The lead vocals extend to about 47 seconds, but you won't hear them because they're being removed (around 45 seconds you'll hear some backup vocals that aren't removed because they aren't panned to center). - 5 Return to around 32 seconds and start playback.
-Bring up the Center Channel Level to hear the vocals. - 6 You can access several real-time adjustments via the Discrimination tab.
+The lead vocals extend to about 47 seconds, but you won't hear them because they're being removed (around 45 seconds you'll hear some backup vocals that aren't removed because they aren't panned to center). - 5 Return to around 32 seconds, and start playback.
+Bring up the Center Channel Level to hear the vocals. - Click the Discrimination tab to access several real-time adjustments.
 Choose the highest possible Crossover Bleed settings and the lowest possible Phase Discrimination, Amplitude Discrimination, and Amplitude Bandwidth settings that are consistent with sound quality and effectiveness.
-Increasing the Spectral Decay Rate will often improve sound quality as well.
+Increasing the Spectral Decay Rate will often improve sound quality as well. - 7 Leave this file open in preparation for the next lesson.

-You've now learned the highlights of the Center Channel Extractor; refer to Audition's Help file for more details on this relatively esoteric effect.
+You've now learned the highlights of the Center Channel Extractor; refer to Audition's Help file for more details.